Some Recent publications:

 I will be on sabbatical during the 2025–26 academic year, to catch up on my research after serving for three years as Department Head.

-I’ll speak on consent and intuition at an Edinburgh Experimental Jurisprudence workshop on June 2.
+I spoke on consent and intuition at an Edinburgh Experimental Jurisprudence workshop on June 2.

 In May 2025, I participated in a symposium on Epistemic Courage and a workshop on the Ethics of Doubt in Leuven.